 Building Skills by Recycling Whole Buildings: Youth and adults learn emerging green building technologies and LEED® certification protocols.

-Outdoor Education in the Forest Environment: Youth learn career, life and vocational skills through an experiential summer camp program taught in a national forest environment.
+Youth and adults learn career, life, and vocational skills through an experiential, 8-day intensive program taught in a national forest environment.

 Applied Construction Trades Skills Training: Youth and adults learn trades skills on small and large projects while working alongside skilled trades and crafts people.